Donkey of Your Roof Dubai? 1976

 Events in Dubai in early 1970s were often beyond anyone's imagination or experience and yet people took these sometimes dramatic and surprising events in their stride, continueing with their daily life as if nothing extraordinary had happened.
 Here is one such remarkable and almost unbelievable event that happened to an ordinary working Expatriate and his family in mid 1970s.

 A Donkey on your Roof ???

-Paul's wife called.
 "Paul, there's a Mad Monkey on our roof.
 It's trying to get into our house".
-Paul listened.
+Paul was at work when he took his wife's telephone call.
 "It's really mad - spitting and snarling - throwing itself against our window -the kids are frightened silly".
 Paul was home in minutes.
 Home was a small villa off Jumeirah Beach Road.
-It took only seconds for Paul to decide the Police were needed.
-Paul jumped into his car and took off for Jumeirah Police Station.
-Paul later said " How could I explain this situation over the telephone to a Dubai Policeman when he didn't speak much English and I didn't speak Arabic ?"
+Paul quickly summed up the situation.
+The Police were needed.
+Paul took off for Jumeirah Police Station in his car.
+Paul later said " How could I explain there was a mad monkey on our Villa roof over the telephone to a Policeman who didn't speak much English and I didn't speak Arabic ?"